wiseman-timelord/AutoClix/README.md

 ## Description

-AutoClix is a Windows-only auto-clicker script designed to perform automated mouse clicks at random intervals within a specified timer range.
+AutoClix is a python based auto-clicker script designed to perform automated mouse clicks at random intervals within a specified timer range.
 It's built with user-friendliness in mind, offering both command-line execution and clickable batch files for installation and running.
 Sound notifications, progress bars, and configuration persistence are some of the refinements that enhance the user experience.
+Additionally, the app has some additional enhancements for windows users through the batch file.

 ## Features